Pterygoplichthys gibbiceps: In the aquarium

-This fish is extremely popular in the aquarium, due to its unusual appearance and its ability to eat algae; the bane of all aquarists. °Citation needed This and other related species are bred in ponds in tropical regions for the aquarium trade.
-In general P. gibbiceps is peaceful towards other fish though territorial disputes arise with other plecos and fish of a similar or larger size.
+This fish is extremely popular in the aquarium, due to its unusual appearance and its ability to eat algae, the bane of all aquarists.
+This and other related species are bred in ponds in tropical regions for the aquarium trade.
+In general P. gibbiceps is peaceful towards other fish, though territorial disputes arise with other plecos and fish of a similar or larger size.
 Though not nocturnal they are more active at night and will spend daylight hours 'hiding' in a secluded location.
-As the fish grows big (up to 60.96 cm in the aquarium) a large tank with good filtration is required, in general these fish are tolerant to a wide range of freshwater conditions though prefer well aerated water.
+As the fish grows big (up to 60.96 cm in the aquarium), a large tank with good filtration is required.
+In general these fish are tolerant to a wide range of freshwater conditions, though they prefer well-aerated water.
 The fish will 'gulp' surface air in poorly oxygenated water.

 A lesser-known trait is its mild camouflage ability, where it can lighten or darken its scales in a tiger-stripe pattern.
-It may reflect its mood or comfortability with the water parameters.
+This may reflect its mood or comfort with the water parameters.

 Food

 Pterygoplichthys gibbiceps is an omnivore.
 They can be fed with vegetables such as nettles, lettuce, spinach or carrots.
-Their diet can include meat; such as earthworms, blood worms or chopped shrimps.
+Their diet can include meat, such as earthworms, blood worms or chopped shrimps.
 They will also eat prepared foods from a pet shop, especially sinking algae wafers.
 The best way to breed Pterygoplichthys gibbiceps is to feed them with wide spectrum of food.
 With a good diet, they will grow quickly (up to 30 centimetres in one year).
 Adult Pterygoplichthys gibbiceps may eat many aquarium plants.